Fliplet/fliplet-cli/docs/Data-source-security.md

   return { granted: true, exclude: ['Phone', 'NextOfKin'] };
 }

-// No access granted to other type of operations
+// No further access is granted by this rule to other type of operations
 ```

 ### Make changes to the input query